 Finally, the Rainier is also simply an easier seat to install than most, due to its narrow base width of 17 inches.
 That means it’s actually possible to install 3 across in a number of mid-sized vehicles.
 I also like the fact that it has a 12-year usable life when used as a booster seat (remember, car seats do expire eventually), which is the longest in the industry right now, although I wish the harness lifespan were longer than 8 years.

-The Rainier is an excellent car seat and, in my opinion, one of the four best currently available in the United States for children between zero and five.
+The Rainier is an excellent car seat and, in my opinion, one of the eight best currently available in the United States for children between zero and five.
 You can buy the Diono Rainier in a range of colors here.
 Canadians can buy the Rainier here.